Skip to Content

 How to Get Around Kauai

-Bike – Bicycles and scooters are highly encouraged and is a fun way to get around traffic while exploring Kauai.
+Bike – Bicycles and scooters are highly encouraged and are a fun way to get around traffic while exploring Kauai.

 Take the Bus – It is totally doable but will take some time to get around the island as there are congested areas along the main road.
 Buses are managed by Kauai’s Transportation Authority.
 You can see their bus schedules here.